Throughout the Twin Cities, Southview Design landscaping customers are enthusiastic about referring us to friends, neighbors, and family.

 Are you trying to perfect your short game?
 Create a home for your neighborhood pick-up league?
 Or host family-friendly competitions at home?
-Adding a sport court creates a convenient place stay fit and play everyday right in your backyard.
+Adding an athletic court creates a convenient place stay fit and play everyday right in your backyard.
 We've all seen swimming pools and basket ball hoops on the garage; but consider these less common additions:

 Practice your short game at home.

 This family loves to entertain and wanted a resort-style outdoor space for family and friends to enjoy.
 The kid-friendly end of the back yard includes the pool, fire pit (s’mores are a favorite), and a putting green-rather than a althletic court for basketball or tennis-because the homeowner thinks golf is a good game for his kids to learn.
 It seems to be working.
 One of the sons is taking golf lessons.

 This project has an outdoor kitchen, fireplace, water features, swimming pool, hot tub…and for the younger set, there’s a fire pit and putting green.
 This project is a five-time award winner garnering awards from the Minnesota Nursery and Landscape Association, National Association of the Remodeling Industry – Mn Chapter and Regional, and National Association of Landscape Professionals (formerly PLANET).

 Backyard horseshoe pitch is the go-to spot in this Minneapolis neighborhood.